Why was your organization created?

 What are some gaps that your organization could fill that it currently does not?

-We would like to partner and work with the top talent from leading Universities in the area to engage these experts to design effective solutions.
+We would like to partner and work with the top talent from leading Universities in the area to design effective solutions.
 I strongly believe that we have not exploited the full potential of the expertise and resources available to us locally.
 For example, we would like to partner with the University of Zambia, the Copperbelt University and other research organizations to increase our area of impact.